highmobility/auto-api/changelogs/L12_changelog.md

 ```
 [
  0x05,                      - ID for availability component
- 0x00, 0x0a,            - payload size is 10 bytes
+ 0x00, 0x0a,                - payload size is 12 bytes
  0x00,                      - update rate is 'trip_high' (data is updated with high frequency during a trip)
- 0x4050000000000000,    - rate limit frequency is 64.0 (unit type comes from unit component)
+ 0x0e044050000000000000,    - rate limit frequency is 64.0Hz
  0x01                       - rate limit applies per 'vehicle'
 ]
 ```